supraja1609/module2/README.md

 ![taskmanager](https://user-images.githubusercontent.com/83391098/118987460-e7821c80-b99d-11eb-887f-813530d151a8.png)

-to view the apps runing behind we can use taskmanager app we can find it by searching in search bar
+to view the apps running behind we can use taskmanager app we can find it by searching in search bar

 2.Task details: